Who are Bywater Canal Holidays?

 Rosie and Brian met at university in Kent, where they became friends and Brian offered to babysit Rosie’s son, Alex.
-Chatting long into the night after Alex finally went to sleep, the friendship deepened into something more and they married in 1992.
-Last year they celebrated their 25th wedding anniversary by setting off together on a new adventure.
+Chatting long into the night, after Alex finally went to sleep, the friendship deepened into something more and they married in 1992.
+In 2017, they celebrated their 25th wedding anniversary by setting off together on a new adventure.

 They had often wished they could live on a narrowboat, but when considering the possibility in Oxford in 1995, seven year old Alex looked into the canal a bit too closely and had to be fished out!
 That and the imminent arrival of Rufus, meant the boat idea was shelved.
 Many years later, with both children grown up, the dream was revived when they saw the beautiful traditional pair, Kerala and Karnataka, up for sale.
 A few nervous years passed whilst they got their house in order and sold it, always expecting to be pipped at the post in the purchase of the business, but luck was with them and the boats became theirs, just in time for the 2017 season.

-Leaving their jobs as teacher (Rosie), computer programmer (Brian) and tour guide (Rufus), they jumped in at the deep end (once or twice into the canal!) and worked a full season under the expert guidance of the previous owners.
-They learnt a lot, very quickly, and the 2018 season sees them coming back for more, learning about the rhythms of the cut and those who love the canals, and welcoming more guests into the charming way of life they have chosen.
+Leaving their jobs as teacher (Rosie), and computer programmer (Brian) they jumped in at the deep end (and once or twice into the canal!) and worked a full season under the expert guidance of the previous owners.
+They learnt a lot, very quickly, and the 2019 season sees them coming back for more, learning about the rhythms of the cut and those who love the canals, and welcoming more guests into the charming way of life they have chosen.